stueynet/wpcore/readme.txt

 == Changelog ==
+= 1.4.0 =
+* Further optimization.
+Now only 1 API call is made for all your collections.
+Dramatic speed increase in when saving collection keys.

 = 1.3.3 =
 * Increased cache timeout.
 Click clear cache button in settings to fetch latest collection info
 * Tested with Multisite